 Pros

-- Smart features include a 24-hour timer and auto-shutoff.
+- Smart modes including 24-hour timer and auto-defrost.

 Cons